monodot/bankerchief/README.md

 ## Setting up parsing rules

-Add an optional `transactions/rules.json` file, to tag transactions by category:
+If you want to tag transactions by category, add an optional `transactions/rules.json` file.
+The format looks like this:

 ```json
 {